TachiNomad/Quiz/README.md

 ## Description

-It is a password generator.
+It is a coding quiz.

 ## Installation